HSG 151 – ‘Protecting the Public – Your Next Move’

 ZND offer an Anti-Climb Skirted Panel that has a mesh skirt that extends below the bottom horizontal tube of the frame, reducing the risk of anyone gaining access under the fence when used on uneven surfaces.

 - Thermo-Plastic Based – Coated with a highly visible flexible coloured paint

 - Concrete Filled Plastic Base – Moulded from a brightly coloured HD Polyethylene

 Alternatively a contractor may wish to hand paint the protruding ends of standard issue blocks once the fence has been erected.

-ZND provide a full range of temporary fencing solutions that meet with, and often exceed, the suggests contained within the Health & Safety Guidence Note HSG 151.
+ZND provides a full range of temporary fencing solutions that meet with, and often exceed, the suggestions contained within the Health & Safety Guidence Note HSG 151.
 Links to the full document are found at the bottom of the page.